cScarlson/SDB/README.md

 When using a callback and a range with exclusions, the cursor will retrieve ALL items in the store according to criteria.

 	.cursor(function(item){console.log(item)}, {bound: [n1, n2, true, false]});
-	Finds items in range, BUT excludes "n1" and NOT "n2".
+Finds items in range, BUT excludes "n1" (true) and NOT "n2" (false).

 ### count(): ###